ThorWhitemountain/DeveloperConsole/README.md

 By default Unity ``Debug.Log()`` or ``Debug.LogError()`` messages will also output to Developer Console.

 ## Notes
-- Requires Unity 2019 or later
+- Requires ~~Unity 2019 or later~~ Unity 6.1 currently.
+Support with other versions than whats used for SE is not guaranteed
 - Uses old Unity input system
 - Uses Gameobject based UI
 - Uses TextMeshPro